 Q: What's the best snack before working out?
 How long before my workout should I eat it?

-The best time to eat is about 30 minutes before you begin to exercise, and the best snack is one that combines carbohydrates and protein, with an emphasis on the carbs.
+The best time to eat is about 30 minutes before you begin to exercise, and the best snack is one that combines carbs and protein, with an emphasis on the carbs.
 You don't need a lot of food, by the way.
-For carbs, aim for the equivalent of half of a bagel or a large banana; for protein, consider a couple tablespoons of peanut butter or a small cup of low- or nonfat yogurt.
+For carbs, aim for the equivalent of half of a bagel or a large banana; for protein, consider a couple tablespoons of peanut butter or a small cup of low-fat or nonfat yogurt.
 If fresh food isn't an option, look for energy bars with 25 to 40 grams of carbohydrate and about 10 grams of protein.

 Find more articles, browse back issues, and read the current issue of "WebMD the Magazine."